sahol09/CMPN202-Operating-Systems-Coursework/Weekly-Journal/Week1.md

 ---

-## Introduction
+## 1. Introduction

-This week focused on designing and planning the operating system environment required for the Operating Systems coursework.
+Week 1 focused on planning and preparing the operating system environment for the Operating Systems coursework.
-The objective was to create a **stable, secure, and realistic Linux-based virtual server environment** that supports later coursework activities such as remote administration, security hardening, monitoring, and performance evaluation.
+The goal was to build a **stable, secure, CLI-only Ubuntu Server** inside **Oracle VirtualBox**, ready for later weeks that require **remote administration via SSH**, security hardening, monitoring, and performance evaluation.

-A **virtualised architecture** was selected to allow safe experimentation without impacting the host system while reflecting professional real-world server deployment practices.
+A virtualised approach was selected to allow controlled testing and iteration without affecting the host system while still reflecting real-world server deployment practices.

 ---

-## System Architecture Overview
+## 2. System Architecture Overview

-The planned system consists of two primary components:
+The planned environment consists of two main components:

-- **Ubuntu Server (CLI-based)**
+- **Ubuntu Server (Headless / CLI-based)**
-  Acts as the main server responsible for system configuration, security implementation, monitoring, and performance testing.
+  A minimal server installation used for configuration, security implementation, monitoring, and performance testing.
-  All administrative tasks are performed remotely using **SSH**.

-- **Workstation (Host System)**
+- **Workstation (Host machine)**
-  Used to remotely connect to and manage the server through Secure Shell (SSH).
+  Used to administer the server remotely using **SSH**, reflecting professional server administration practice.

-This design enforces command-line proficiency and mirrors modern enterprise server administration, where servers are managed remotely rather than locally.
+This design ensures all tasks are performed using command-line tools and remote access, aligning with the coursework constraints.

 ---

-## System Planning Flow
+## 3. Planning Flow

 The following structured planning process was followed:

-1. Analyse coursework requirements
+1. Review coursework requirements and constraints
-2. Select virtualisation platform (Oracle VirtualBox)
+2. Select a virtualisation platform (Oracle VirtualBox)
-3. Choose an appropriate Linux server distribution
+3. Choose a suitable Linux server distribution
-4. Configure a minimal server installation (CLI only)
+4. Configure a minimal CLI-only server installation
-5. Design secure network connectivity
+5. Select and document network configuration
-6. Verify system readiness using command-line tools
+6. Verify baseline server readiness using CLI system checks

-This systematic approach ensures the environment is prepared for future security, monitoring, and performance tasks.

 ---

-## Distribution Selection Justification
+## 4. Distribution Selection Justification

-### Selected Distribution: **Ubuntu Server 24.04 LTS**
+### Selected Distribution: Ubuntu Server 24.04 LTS

-Ubuntu Server 24.04 LTS was chosen based on the following advantages:
+Ubuntu Server 24.04 LTS was selected due to:

-- **Long-Term Support (LTS)**
-  Provides long-term stability and security updates essential for server environments.
+- **Long-Term Support (LTS)** for stability and predictable updates

-- **Extensive documentation and community support**
+- Strong documentation and community support for troubleshooting
-  Enables efficient troubleshooting and learning in both academic and professional contexts.

-- **Wide package availability**
-  Supports easy installation of required services such as SSH, firewall utilities, monitoring tools, and security scanners.
+- Wide package availability for SSH, firewall tooling, monitoring, and security auditing

-- **Strong VirtualBox compatibility**
+- Reliable performance and compatibility within VirtualBox
-  Ensures reliable performance within a virtualised environment without additional configuration complexity.

 ---

-## Virtual Machine Creation
+## 5. Virtual Machine Creation (Oracle VirtualBox)

+The Ubuntu Server VM was created in Oracle VirtualBox with a practical configuration suitable for later security and performance testing.

 ![Virtual Machine Created](../Screenshots/Week1/1_vm_created.png)

-This screenshot confirms the successful creation of the Ubuntu Server virtual machine in Oracle VirtualBox with the allocated CPU, memory, and storage resources.

 ---

-## Distribution Comparison Table
+## 6. Distribution Comparison Table

 | Distribution | Stability | Documentation | VirtualBox Support | Decision |
 |------------|-----------|---------------|-------------------|---------|